Figure 1. Lavoisier carrying out an experiment on combustion in the human body (from an old print).

 Combustion air is air that provides the necessary oxygen for complete, clean combustion and maximum heating value.
 Combustion gases are the gaseous by-products of combustion.

-In the 17th and 18th centuries combustion was explained by the phlogiston theory, until the French chemist Antoine Lavoisier showed it to be due to combination with oxygen in the air.
+In the seventeenth and eighteenth centuries combustion was explained by the phlogiston theory, until the French chemist Antoine Lavoisier showed it to be due to combination with oxygen in the air.
 In fact the oxidizing agent need not be oxygen: it may be another oxidizing gas such as nitric oxide or fluorine, or oxygen-containing solids or liquids such as nitric acid (used in rocket fuels).
 If the fuel and oxidizer (oxidant) are premixed, as in a Bunsen burner, the combustion is more efficient, and little or no soot is produced.
 Very rapid combustion occurs in an explosion, when more heat is liberated than can be dissipated, or when a branched chain reaction occurs.

 Each combustion reaction has its own ignition temperature below which it cannot take place, e.g., about 400°C for coal.
 Spontaneous combustion occurs if slow oxidation in large piles of such materials as coal or oily rags raises the temperature to the ignition point.